itzkanta/CLassification_logistics_regression/README.md

 o Test the model on additional datasets.<br>
 <br>
 #Conclusion<br>
 The project demonstrates a complete implementation of a classification problem using Logistic Regression.
-It covers the essential stages of a machine learning pipeline, form preprocessing to model evaluation, while also comparing the results with Random Forest and Support Vector Machine classifiers to better understand model performance.
+It covers the essential stages of a machine learning pipeline, form preprocessing to model evaluation, while also comparing the results with Random Forest and Support Vector Machine classifiers to better understand model performance.<br>
+# Author : Kanta Chaudhary